· ·

 10#.
 Built-in Masonry Seating

-Smooth, “poured” concrete or plaster benches integrated directly into the walls offer a sleek, space-saving solution for patios.
-When topped with oversized linen cushions, these structures become the ultimate spot for lounging and entertaining.
+Smooth, poured concrete or plaster benches integrated directly into the walls offer a sleek, space-saving solution for your patio.
+When topped with oversized linen cushions, these structures become the ultimate spot for daily lounging and outdoor entertaining.

-This approach creates a permanent, architectural feel that mimics the hillside homes of Ibiza or Mallorca.
-It’s an effective way to maximize seating without the clutter of extra furniture legs and frames.
+This approach creates a permanent, architectural feel that mimics the iconic hillside homes of Ibiza or Mallorca.
+It is an effective way to maximize seating capacity without the clutter of extra furniture legs and frames.

 11#.
 Olive Trees as Living Decor